Unprotected sex more common among young gay, bi men with detectable HIV

 While medications for HIV and access to those treatments improved over time, lead author Patrick Wilson said addressing unemployment, education and mental health is also important.

-“I think we have to take a multipronged approach,” said Wilson, of the Columbia University Mailman School of Public Health in New York City.
+“I think we have to take a multiprongued approach,” said Wilson, of the Columbia University Mailman School of Public Health in New York City.

 Gay and bisexual men represent about 2 percent of the U.S. population, but accounted for about 67 percent of all people diagnosed with HIV in 2014, according to the HIV Surveillance Report released on Sunday by the Centers for Disease Control and Prevention (see Reuters Health story of December 6, 2015 here: reut.rs/1N5rcp7).